ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The system failed to join a thread.

-**Action:** Check the call stack from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the call stack from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x303E0 ( 197600) qpERR_FATAL_MUTEX_INIT Unable to initialize a mutex.**

 **Cause:** The system failed to initialize a mutex.

-**Action:** Check the call stack from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the call stack from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x303E1 ( 197601) qpERR_FATAL_MUTEX_DESTROY Failed to invoke the